 Forget Summer.
-This Is Travel’s New “It” Season.
+This Is Officially Travel’s Best Season.

-More affordable flights, lower hotel rates, and less congestion have always defined travel insiders’ favorite time of year.
-But with summer becoming unbearably crowded and hot, is shoulder season the rising star of travel?
+More affordable flights, lower hotel rates, and fewer crowds have always defined travel insiders’ favorite time of year.
+With summer becoming unbearably overtouristed and hot, meet travel’s new “it” season.

-Shoulder season is generally considered to be the period of travel between the peak summer and low winter seasons—and it is rapidly becoming one of the most attractive times to travel.
-That is due in part to the fact that surging crowds and increasing weather woes are making summer and winter travel, well, kind of miserable.
-Add to the allure the fact that airfares and hotel rates are typically lower with better availability during the fall and spring shoulder seasons, and this in-between travel period is now more enticing than it has ever been before.
+Shoulder season is generally considered to be the period of travel between the peak summer and low winter seasons—and it is rapidly becoming the most attractive time to travel.
+That is due in part to the surging crowds and increasing weather woes making summer and winter travel, well, kind of miserable.
+Add to the allure the typically lower airfares and hotel rates, not to mention better availability during the fall, and this in-between travel period is now more enticing than it’s ever been.

-“We’re seeing that the ideas of ‘shoulder season’ and ‘off-season’ are changing postpandemic due to pent-up travel demand, which has not slowed down,” says Michael Schottey, spokesperson for the American Society of Travel Advisors (ASTA).
-“Obviously, there will be a decrease compared to peak travel season as children go back to school and summer vacations come to a close, but all of our information points toward popular destinations and suppliers continuing to be very busy right through what used to be considered a ‘slow time’ of the year.”
+During shoulder season, “obviously, there will be a decrease [in demand] compared to peak travel season as children go back to school and summer vacations come to a close, but all of our information points toward popular destinations and suppliers continuing to be very busy right through what used to be considered a ‘slow time’ of the year,” says Michael Schottey, spokesperson for the American Society of Travel Advisors (ASTA).

-“Shoulder season has always been my favorite time to travel or have clients traveling.
-You get the change of seasons and often can take great advantage of things like wine or agricultural harvest periods when local areas, in my opinion, really shine,” says William Kiburz, vice president of Coronet Travel Ltd. and a member of the AFAR Travel Advisory Council.
+Enter shoulder season: “Shoulder season has always been my favorite time to travel or have clients traveling.
+You get the change of seasons and often can take great advantage of things like wine or agricultural harvest periods when local areas, in my opinion, really shine,” says William Kiburz, vice president of Coronet Travel Ltd. and a member of the Afar Travel Advisory Council.

 Here’s everything you need to know about shoulder season, including some of the best shoulder season destinations.